apluslms/aplus-manual/m05_lti/lti_matlab_grader.rst

 - Function or Keyword is Absent (for example, the student's code should not have a for-loop)
 - MATLAB code (Assessment system includes three built-in functions to check if answer is correct (assessVariableEqual, assessFunctionPresence, assessFunctionAbsence)).

-Examples of these methods can be found in 'Examples'.
+Examples of these methods can be found in the 'Examples' section below.

-Use 'Validate Reference Solution' to check that reference code and assessments are really working.
+Use 'Validate Reference Solution' to check that the reference code and assessments are really working.

 The image shows an example of assessment written in MATLAB code for a function type exercise.
 The student's function is called ``newton`` and it is called one hundred times with random input parameters.